jmarsh24/tangocloud/README.md

 ### Starting the Application

-The following command will start Rails, SolidQueue and Vite (for CSS and JS).
+The following command will start Rails, SolidQueue, SolidCache, and Vite (for CSS and JS).

 ```
 bin/dev
 ```

-## Linter

-The CI performs 3 checks:

-- erblint
-- standardrb
-- standard (js)

-Before committing your code you can run `bin/lint` to detect and potentially autocorrect lint errors.
+Before committing your code you can run `bin/rubocop` and `bin/yarn lint` to detect and potentially autocorrect lint errors.

 To follow Tailwind CSS's recommended order of classes, you can use [Prettier](https://prettier.io/) along with the [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss), both of which are included as devDependencies.
 This formating is not yet enforced by the CI.